mycophenolic acid (as mycophenolate sodium)

 Do not chew or crush the tablets.
 Do not take any tablets that are broken or split.

 You may take Myfortic with or without food.
 It does not matter if you take Myfortic after food or on an empty stomach, as long as you take it the same way each day.

 If you take it with food, always take it with food.

-If you take it without food, always take it without food.
+it without food, always take it without food.

 When to take it